coredex-source/DetailArmorBarReconstructed/README.md

 - ~~Fix empty Armor bar (Does not show an armor bar if not wearing armor rn).~~
 - ~~Fix English in en_us.json.~~

+# To-Do (for version 4.2.7.5):
+- Change compatibility mode to make it so that the armor bar always stays above the hearts no matter where the hearts are positioned. [bedrock-hotbar compatibility]

 # To-Do (for version 4.3.0):
 - Add Minimal Armor Bar option to only show worn armor points.
 - Add a sparkle over armor with mending enchant.
+- Add armor bar offset options.

 # To-Do:
 - ~~API~~ - Should work with some changes to the mods which use the API .. will have to test by making my own mod for testing xD (Might push a PR to Detail Armor Bar Compat .. or if that feels like too much work might just make smth just for testing) FOR NOW I ASSUME THAT THE API IS FUNCTIONING HOW IT SHOULD BY DEFAULT.